UltraMessaging/um_troubleshoot/README.md

 These ICMPs were sent by the kernel in response to the NAKs, telling the NAK sender that the destination port for the NAK is not open.
-Which means that the sending application, the "lbmmsrc" program, has exited.
+This means that the sending application, the "lbmmsrc" program, has exited.

-Note that at packet 11921 the sending application was still responding to NAKs, so it exited between times 7.556 and 7.666.
+Note that at packet 11921, the sending application was still responding to NAKs, so it exited between times 7.556 and 7.666.

+Change the time display format back to
+"Date and time of day".
-You can change the time display format to absolute, which gives the time of the first ICMP error as 16:11:27.446.
+The time of the first ICMP error is 16:11:27.446.

+Change the time display format back to
+"Seconds since the beginning of capture".

 Note that the ICMP errors are not visible to UM, so for all outstanding lost packets,